[Click below to listen to an audio version of this story.]

 - Longer time period of elevated glucose after meals

 - “Basal” glucose (the glucose level in between meals) is high

 - More up-and-down glucose variability during the day

 The first step in improving metabolic fitness

 There are many strategies for improving metabolic fitness, ranging from eating less refined foods, to pairing carbohydrates with protein, to exercise, to engaging in a mindfulness practice.
-With CGM biofeedback, you can identify in real time what specifically works for you.
+With CGM biofeedback, you can identify in real time what specifically works for you and your metabolic health.

 Metabolic fitness is measured with a continuous glucose monitor paired with the Levels software and proprietary algorithms.
 The Levels software takes glucose data and generates composite metrics that take into account multiple features of the raw numbers, merging them into a relevant, understandable, and actionable number that can be used to guide choices.

 Levels’ metabolic fitness score takes into account key markers of metabolic health that researchers have found to correlate with better metabolic health, including indices of glycemic variability and glucose median.

 The higher the number, the better your day went metabolically.
 Behaviors like walking after meals, eating fiber, and regular exercise will likely contribute to better scores.
 If you didn’t sleep well, or ate foods that spike your blood sugar, you may find your metabolic fitness score lower, between 40 and 60.
 The average Levels user has a metabolic fitness score between 70 and 80.

 Glucose variability is mostly affected by dietary choices.
 Earlier in the Levels program, blood glucose tends to be more variable as users experiment with how they respond to their favorite foods.
 As users progress through the program, and learn what foods and lifestyle activities promote more stable glucose, spikes tend to be fewer and lower, and the metabolic fitness score will improve.